 Another bonus of annuals is that if you want to freshen your beds with new blooms or different colors, it’s easy and inexpensive to do.

 Shrubs and trees are a different matter.
 Not only do they often cost much more than flowers, but shrubs and trees also have a much longer lifespan.
 They also grow much bigger, requiring more careful planning and more care to get them off to a healthy start.

 In the past, shrubs were commonly used to hide the foundation of a home.
 Since many contemporary homes do not have visible foundations, shrubs are often chosen for their foliage or flowers, especially on lots where ground space is limited.

 Similarly, trees have long been used for shading homes from the hot Georgia sun.
 With the advent of air conditioning, trees became more popular for their blooms and fall foliage.

-These changes in lifestyle as well as increased availability of plants from other regions and countries brought some unwelcome changes in the environment, however.
+These changes in lifestyle, as well as increased availability of plants from other regions and countries, brought some unwelcome changes in the environment, however.
 Many non-native shrubs and trees, though very beautiful in a yard or landscape, have become hard-to-control invasive species in our woodlands and forests.

 Birds eat the seeds of these non-native plants, dispersing them throughout forests, on roadways, and along fence lines.
 Once established, these invasive species can displace native vegetation, according to the Georgia Exotic Pest Plant Council.
-The result is lower quality of pastureland and forests, reduced income from these sources, and lower property values of the land.
+The result is a lower quality of pastureland and forests, reduced income from these sources, and lower property values of the land.

 Because of the threats, horticulturalists increasingly emphasize the importance of incorporating native plants in home landscaping.
 If you are planning a landscape project, check out this brief list of popular species that can be invasive and consider choosing one native alternative instead: